Embracing Japanese Hospitality

 Examples of Japanese Hospitality

 Are you beginning to get the picture?
 The Japanese philosophy of hospitality seeks to make others feel seen and cherished.
-The concept of Omotenashi is present in the feeling you get from a warm towel you receive at a restaurant in Japan, the care taken to prepare your tea, or the little ice pack put in with your carryout order.
+The concept of Omotenashi is present in the feeling you get from a warm greeting you receive at a restaurant in Japan, the care taken to prepare your tea, or the little ice pack put in with your carryout order.
 It is also the warmth of an attentive host, who takes note of your preferences and adjusts accordingly, without you even voicing a concern.
 It is not fancy or overblown, but grounded in principles of humility, mindfulness, and simplicity.
 It is not about things, but about little ways of making someone’s day a little bit better.
 While in the West, we might prioritize efficiency and rely on formal, scripted interactions, in Japan, hospitality is based on prioritising people.
 This attitude is prevalent in Japan, but it should not be limited to any one country.
 Imagine a world where Omotenashi is the prevailing attitude, where attending a meeting means finding your favourite beverage stocked in the conference room, or you are surprised by a photo of you and the bride at your place at the table at a wedding.
 Thoughtful touches are something we all can do, and prioritising the needs of others could be life changing.

 Celebrate Japanese Culture and Cuisine at Maki & Ramen